Broccoli Nutrition, Benefits, Recipes, Side Effects and More - Dr. Axe

 Eating whole foods as part of a high-fiber diet promotes regular bowel movements, better gut and colon health, a more alkaline digestive tract (which boosts immunity), and prevention of constipation, IBS and other digestive disorders.

-Isothiocyanate sulforaphane compounds abundant in broccoli also powerfully fight against harmful bacteria within the gut and prevent oxidation that can lead to cancer within the digestive organs.
+Isothiocyanate sulforaphane compounds abundant in broccoli nutrition also powerfully fight against harmful bacteria within the gut and prevent oxidation that can lead to cancer within the digestive organs.
 Studies show that glucosinolates, which can be metabolized by gastrointestinal microbes, also contribute to enhanced metabolic and endocrine function.

 There’s evidence from human and animal studies that diets high in broccoli can reduce gastric bacterial colonization, lower expression of tumor growth and inflammation, and lead higher antioxidant activity that improves liver function.